-Campaign Timeline: To be publicised from 12 May 2022.
+Campaign Timeline: Launched May 2022.
 The campaign has no end date and can be used in perpetuity.
-The toolkit will be continually updated.
+We encourage venues, in particular, to support year-round.

 Counter Terrorism Policing wants live music fans to #BeSafeBeSound, as it collaborates with the UK’s music industry to deliver vital safety advice to the public.

-Following the full return of live music this summer, Counter Terrorism Police are working alongside the UK’s biggest music festivals and live music venues to ensure that the public remain safe and play a part in the wider security operation.
+Counter Terrorism Policing is working alongside music festivals and live music venues to ensure that the public remain safe and play a part in the wider security operation.

 Counter Terrorism Policing is encouraging live music venues and festivals to: